What first board seat is right for me? The 8 points you should consider

 Since there are limited seats on any board, and plenty of people apply for them when they become available, gaining one is a competitive process.
 When seeking your first seat, you can prepare for this competitive environment by:

-• Accepting knockbacks are a part of the process, and requesting feedback
+- Accepting knockbacks is a part of the process, so is requesting feedback

 Ready to take the next step